rttist/docs/docs/en/README.md

 RTTIST (pronounced /ˈɑː(r)tɪst/, like artist) is a TypeScript runtime reflection system inspired by the C#'s reflection.

 It consists of several parts:
-- [Metadata Generator - TypeGen](/en/typegen.md) - a standalone command-line tool that generates metadata from TypeScript types.
+- [TypeGen - Metadata Generator](/en/typegen.md) - a standalone command-line tool that generates metadata from TypeScript types.
 - [Runtime Library](/en/runtime.md) - a library that provides runtime reflection functionality.
 - [Transformers](/en/transformers/transformers.md) - a set of transformers that extend the functionality of the TypeScript build/bundle tools.